taraqfarhan/focus/README.md

        focus [blocklist commands] <App Name | Website URL>

        App Names should match the name of the app as it appears in the mac's Applications folder.
+       So, App Names are Case Sensitive (It's WhatsApp, not Whatsapp)

        And Website URLs should be in the format of "example.com" (without "https://").

 Commands:
   add <App>             Add an app to the blocklist